nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 6. Then, it calls `getItem()` to check if the item index is within range.
 If it is not, an exception is thrown and lost cannot be performed.
 7. `removeItem(itemIndex: Integer)` is called to remove the item from the item list.
 Then, `showMessages(lostItem + "has been deleted")` is called to display a message that tells the user that the item has been deleted.
 8. `showMessages(Messages.REPORTED_LOST_AND_DELETED` is called to tell the user that the item has been reported lost and deleted from the inventory.

+**Error handling**

+`LostCommandParser` throws/handles exceptions in the following situations:
+1. When the user enters a command without any item index (missing `i/ `).
+This is done in `ReturnCommandParser`.
+2. When the user enters an invalid item index (item index < 0).
+This is done in `ReturnCommandParser`.
+3. When the user enters an invalid item index (item index is not an integer).
+This is done in `ReturnCommandParser`.

+`LostCommand` throws/handles exceptions in the following situations:
+1. When the user enters an item index that is out of range (> total number of items in inventory).
+2. When the user tries to report an item as lost but the inventory is empty.

 ### List Command

 ![ListCommandSequenceDiagram](img/ListCommandSequenceDiagram.png)